Phosphorite: Phosphorus cycle, formation and accumulation

 The heaviest accumulation of phosphorus is mainly on the ocean floor.
 Phosphorus accumulation occurs from atmospheric precipitation, dust, glacial runoff, cosmic activity, underground hydrothermal volcanic activity, and deposition of organic material.
-The primary inflow of dissolved phosphorus is from continental weathering, brought out by rivers to the ocean.
+The primary source of dissolved phosphorus is from continental weathering, which is carried by rivers to the ocean.
 It is then processed by both micro- and macro-organisms.
 Diatomaceous plankton, phytoplankton, and zooplankton process and dissolve phosphorus in the water.
-The bones and teeth of certain fish (e.g. anchovies) absorb phosphorus and are later deposited and buried in the ocean sediment.
+The bones and teeth of certain fish (e.g. anchovies) absorb phosphorus and are later deposited and buried in the marine sediment.

-Depending on the pH and salinity levels of the ocean water, organic matter will decay and releases phosphorus from sediment in shallow basins.
-Bacteria and enzymes dissolve organic matter on the water bottom interface, thus returning phosphorus to the beginning of its biogenic cycle.
+Depending on the pH and salinity levels of the ocean water, organic matter will decay, releasing phosphorus from sediment in shallow basins.
+Bacteria and enzymes dissolve organic matter on the water–bottom interface, thus returning phosphorus to the beginning of its biogenic cycle.
 Mineralization of organic matter can also cause the release of phosphorus back into the ocean water.